 Alongside omega-3 and omega-6 fatty acids, there are some other vitamins that can help improve dry eye syndrome.
 Vitamin B-6, B-12, E and C in particular have proven quite useful when it comes to improving the symptoms caused by dry eyes.

-Foods that improve dry eye
+Eat foods that improve dry eye

 There are also some certain foods that are helpful:

-- Fish, as it contains omega-3 fatty acids.
+- Fish, as it contains omega-3 fatty acids

-- Leafy greens, which are rich in Vitamin C
+- Leafy greens, which are rich in vitamin C

 There are indeed a lot of things that may cause dry eyes but thankfully there are also a lot of ways to treat it; both medical and natural remedies.
 Make sure you drink enough water, eat foods that contain the needed vitamins and, if you wear contact lenses, you should also give your eyes a bit of rest in-between by wearing glasses for a while.
 If you want to learn more on how to keep your eyes hydrated, read our article to find a few ways to keep your eyes from getting dry.

 Luckily we have an eye supplement section where you can find a lot of eye vitamins that can help keep your eyes healthy.